-Unlike movies, TV shows become a part of our daily lives.
+What are the top 20 TV shows of the 21st century?
+Unlike movies, Television shows become a part of our daily lives.
 I have always believed that TV shows are not just entertainment.
 They are deeper than that.
 To a certain extent, TV shows are the reflection of our society.
-With that said, let’s directly jump into the list of the 20 greatest TV shows that representing this 21st century so far.
+With that said, let’s directly jump into the list of the top TV shows of this century so far.

 Note: Only those shows were considered for this list that started in or after the year 2000.

 20. Parks and Recreation

 The absurd antics of an Indiana town’s public officials as they pursue sundry projects to make their city a better place.
 A political satire that has brilliance of Amy Poehler written all over it.
 Also, a launching pad for one of best comedians in business: Aziz Ansari.